jumpman-cmd/WSU-Coding-Projects/README.md

 # WSU-Coding-Projects

 ## Description
-This repository contains a collection of coding tasks and projects from my coursework at Walter Sisulu University.
+This repository contains a collection of coding tasks and projects from my coursework at Walter Sisulu University (WSU).
 Unfortunately, my hard drive crashed, and I lost most of my projects.
 I will be adding the ones I can find.

 ## About This Repository
 During my time at Walter Sisulu University, I worked on numerous coding assignments and projects.
 However, due to a hard drive failure, I have lost many of these files.
 I did not regularly use GitHub to back up my work, which has resulted in this loss.
 Moving forward, I will ensure to back up my work on GitHub to prevent such issues.